aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/barcode-types-and-image-formats/_index.md

 ## **Barcode Types and Supported Symbologies**
 ***Aspose.BarCode for .NET*** supports over 60 different [barcode types](https://en.wikipedia.org/wiki/Barcode#Types_of_barcodes) used in a variety of industries, namely, 1D (linear), 2D (including QR codes), and postal symbologies.

-***Linear barcode types***, or ***1D barcodes***, correspond to the first generation of one-dimensional barcodes (1D) that are used to represent information by varying the widths and spacings of parallel lines.
+*Linear barcode types*, or *1D barcodes*, correspond to the first generation of one-dimensional barcodes (1D) that are used to represent information by varying the widths and spacings of parallel lines.
 Some 1D symbologies allow encoding only numbers, while others permit encoding also letters.
-Matrix codes, also known as ***2D barcodes***, have been introduced as a two-dimensional way to encode information.
+Matrix codes, also known as *2D barcodes*, have been introduced as a two-dimensional way to encode information.
 Two-dimensional (2D) barcodes are generated using various symbols and shapes.
 This type of barcode symbology is considered more efficient, as such barcodes contain more data per unit area, and most of them are self-correctable.

-***Postal barcode types*** are speicific barcode symbologies used by postal services in a variety of countries.
+*Postal barcode types* are specific barcode symbologies used by postal services in a variety of countries.

 <!--| Barcode Type | Supported Symbologies |
 | ------ | ----------- |